Loading lesson…

 Next we'll look at where those tools live — on someone else's cloud or on your own machine — and why the difference matters a lot.

-What is the core idea behind "Tools an Agent Might Have: Filesystem, Browser, Code"?
+What is the main idea of "Tools an Agent Might Have: Filesystem, Browser, Code"?

-Which best describes the scope of "Tools an Agent Might Have: Filesystem, Browser, Code"?
+Which action would help you apply "Tools an Agent Might Have: Filesystem, Browser, Code" responsibly?